Creating a Career Development Plan: Tips and Strategies

 Implement Your Plan

-Put in the time every week.
-Spend a minimum of a couple of hours weekly in focusing on the personal growth goals outlined – this may involve taking classes or discussion groups surrounding your area of employment or actively trying new methods of working regularly.
+Spend time on yourself each week.
+Make sure to spend a minimum of hours a week on personal growth goals.
+This could include attending classes or discussions within your region of employment or actively trying new methods of working regularly.

 | Benefits of Creating a Career Development Plan |